Maraziti, a Republican, was the representative for New Jersey's 13th congressional district from 1973 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Maraziti is shown as a purple triangle. (analysis methodology)
+Maraziti is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Maraziti sponsored bills primarily in these issue areas:

 Labor and Employment (26%) Armed Forces and National Security (24%) Transportation and Public Works (11%) Government Operations and Politics (10%) Crime and Law Enforcement (8%) Foreign Trade and International Finance (7%) Agriculture and Food (7%) Taxation (7%)

 Some of Maraziti’s most recently sponsored bills include...